EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 TH_3 : bstr
 ~~~~~~~~~~~

-where transcript hash TH_3, in non-CDDL notation, is:
+where the transcript hash TH_3, in non-CDDL notation, is:

 ~~~~~~~~~~~
 TH_3 = H( bstr .cborseq [ TH_2, CIPHERTEXT_2, data_3 ] )